smaht-dac/submitr/docs/source/installation_prerequisites.rst

 Using ``smaht-submitr`` assumes some knowledge of the UNIX file system and familiarity with the UNIX shell (``bash``).
 What follows is a list of the essential commands you should know for working with ``smaht-submitr``.
-For help for a UNIX command, you can always enter ``man <command-name>`` in the terminal to pull up documentation on the named command.
+For help with a UNIX command, you can always enter ``man <command-name>`` in the terminal to pull up documentation on the named command.
 You can also do use your favorite Web search engine to locate the manual pages.
 Generally speaking, you just need to know how to look around the file system and create